Wade and Lainey Thanksgiving 2015

 We hit the mountaintop in the summer of 2017 with an all family trip to Rosemary Beach.
 Little did we know when Wade complained of a persistent pain in his neck requiring Mike to take him to the ER that we were approaching the end of our earthly days with Wade.

 In the spring of 2017 we lost Patty to an aneurism.
 Devastating.

-That fall Wade would enjoy more time with family but after assisting with the clean-up following Hurricane Harvey he got pneumonia.
+That fall Wade would enjoy more time with family but after assisting with the clean-up following Hurricane Harvey in he got pneumonia.
 By January he would confide to his dad that he had lost twenty pounds and wasn’t feeling well.

 On February 5 Mike came home far earlier than expected.
 When I looked up and saw his face I just said, “Oh dear God, no!”

-With the help of dear friends in key places Wade got into an experimental program at MD Anderson.
+With the help of our friends in key places Wade got into an experimental program at MD Anderson.
 Friends and family gathered with us at church to pray for a miracle.... for this young man, husband, son, brother, father and friend, that this cup might pass.

 We did Disney Land